Welcome to Daring Opinion

 3. Acquire the best software packages rather than develop them at home.
 ANB was a bank, not a software house.

-Many technologists in and outside of ANB had doubts about OSI, ostensibly, because it was untested to handle a bank the size of ANB.
-I was determined, however, by experts I trusted to pursue the new technology.
-Indeed, ANB had already wasted considerable time and money on alternative technologies to zero results and a healthy dose of acrimonious blame game for the failure.
+Many technologists in and out of ANB had doubts about OSI, ostensibly, because it was untested to handle a bank of size.
+I was determined, however, led by the advice of experts I trusted to pursue the new technology.
+ANB had already wasted considerable time and money on alternative technologies with zero success and resulting in an unhealthy dose of acrimonious blame game for the failure.

 In his place, I appointed a brilliant young Saudi mathematician/computer expert colleague, Mohamed al-Mansour.
-Mansour led the complex project decisively to great success in record time and on budget.
+Mansour led this pioneering and technically complex challenge decisively and efficiently to great success, in record time and on budget.

 The Technology Platform